migrants arrived in Italy by sea in 2016

-Calabria, on the southernmost tip of Italy, saw 32,000 people arrive by sea in 2015.
-Access to healthcare for migrants there is particularly difficult.
-The Italian public health system, normally open to all, cannot cope with such a large influx of population.
-Administrative, cultural and linguistic barriers, in addition to lack of information, complicate the situation further.
+The third disembarkation area for refugees and migrants after Lampedusa and Pozzalo in Sicily, Calabria, in the far south of Italy, has seen 31,450 people arrive by sea in 2016.
+Access to care for migrants is especially difficult there.
+The Italian public health system, which is normally open to everyone, cannot cope with such a huge influx of people.
+Administrative, cultural and linguistic obstacles, as well as a lack of information, further complicate the situation.

-Simultaneously, in Reggio, our medical teams, accompanied by cultural mediators and interpreters, are present at the port to welcome survivors as they disembark from the boats that have rescued them in the Mediterranean.
-They can thereby more easily invite men, women and children to speak about their ordeal and to guide them towards health facilities where they will be be cared for.
+Alongside this, in Reggio, our medical teams, working with local organisations (ASP, The Municipality, Red Cross, Caritas, SPRAR network) and assisted by cultural mediators and interpreters, are at the port to receive the survivors as they disembark from the boats which saved them in the Mediterranean.
+This way they are better placed to ask men, women and children to talk about their suffering and to direct them to healthcare facilities where they can be cared for.

 I make a donation.